Car Insurance Requirements in California (2024)

 Do you need more than state-minimum coverage in California?

-Imagine you’re in an accident and the other person’s car sustains $15,000 in damage.
-If your insurance only meets the minimum liability limits, it will only pay $5,000 toward that person’s property damage.
-You’ll be left to pay the remaining $10,000 out of pocket.
+If you cause an accident and the other driver has $15,000 in vehicle damage, your minimum liability insurance can only pay $5,000 toward that person’s property damage.
+You’ll have to pay the remaining $10,000 out of pocket — on top of any of your own medical bills or repair costs.

 Many insurance experts recommend paying for higher liability limits and opting for full coverage.
-Full-coverage policies include both comprehensive and collision coverage, which protect you much more thoroughly than liability-only coverage.
-But a more robust insurance policy comes at a higher cost.
+Full-coverage policies include both comprehensive and collision coverage, which protects you much more than liability-only coverage.
+A more robust insurance policy comes at a higher cost.

 If you have ample emergency savings to cover major repairs after an accident, you might choose to skip full coverage.
-But if you don’t want to be on the hook for repair costs after an accident, you should consider a full-coverage policy.
+But if you don’t want to pay for repair costs after an accident, you should consider a full-coverage policy.
 If you have a loan on your car, your lender will likely require you to carry full coverage to protect its investment.
+It’s always a good idea to consider your coverage options beyond the state’s minimum auto insurance coverage for additional protection.

 The cost of liability-only car insurance in California